USF-HII/usf-hii.github.io/index.md

 - `hii-interactive` - Small partition allocated to provide an interactive shell on a compute node for quick-feedback development
 - `hii02` - Large production partition for running computationally-intensive jobs

-To view detailed information on a partition, we suggest the following command:
+To view detailed information on a partition, we suggest the following invocation of the Slurm `sinfo` command:

     hii$ sinfo --partition=<partition> --exact --format="%20P %8D %8c %12m %12a %12T %l"

-An example running `sinfo` against partition `hii02`:
+For example:

     hii$ sinfo --partition=hii02 --exact --format="%20P %8D %8c %12m %12a %12T %l"
     PARTITION            NODES    CPUS     MEMORY       AVAIL        STATE        TIMELIMIT